starpig1129/ShareLMAPI/README.md

 pip install -r requirements.txt
 ```

-### 3. Install for local development
+### 3. Local Installation

-If you plan to develop this package, use the following command to install it:
+If you plan to use it locally, install the package using:

 ```bash
 pip install -e .